 - payment of rent arrears or refund of overpaid rent

 - payment for damage, cleaning, gardening or rubbish removal

 - reimbursement of costs, such as urgent repairs

-- payment of exemplary damages (this is something like a fine) for legal breaches such as not paying the bond to Department of Building and Housing, seizing a tenant’s goods or denying legal access
+- payment of exemplary damages (this is something like a fine) for legal breaches such as not paying the bond to Tenancy Services, seizing a tenant’s goods or denying legal access

 - payment of compensation for loss of goods or loss of use through poor repair.

-Orders may be agreed to, or made by the Tenancy Tribunal, that a person must do work to remedy damage, lack of repair or maintenance.
-If the work order is not complied with by that person, then the person may be ordered to pay money instead.
+Orders may be agreed to, or made by the Tribunal, that a person must do work to remedy damage, lack of repair or maintenance.
+If the person doesn’t comply with the work order, then they may be ordered to pay money instead.

-An agreement or order can say what will happen if the order is not complied with.
-For example, an order for the return of goods can require monetary payment if the goods are not returned.
+An agreement or order can say what will happen if the order isn’t complied with.
+For example, an order for the return of goods can require monetary payment if the goods aren’t returned.
 The person in whose favour the order is made decides whether it will be enforced.